Fifth Crusade: Preparation for the siege

 The Crusaders did not press their advantage, and many prepared to return home, regarding their crusading vows satisfied.
 Further offensive action would nevertheless have to wait until the Nile was more favourable and the arrival of additional forces.
 Among them were papal legate Pelagius Galvani and his aide Robert of Courçon, who travelled with a contingent of Roman Crusaders financed by the pope.
 A group from England, smaller than expected arrived shortly, led by Ranulf de Blondeville, and Oliver and Richard, illegitimate sons of King John.
 A group of French Crusaders that arrived at the end of October included Guillaume II de Genève, archbishop of Bordeaux, and the newly elected bishop of Beauvais, Milo of Nanteuil.

 On 9 October 1218, Egyptian forces conducted a surprise attack on the Crusaders' camp.
 Discovering their movements, John of Brienne and his retinue attacked and annihilated the Egyptian advance guard, hindering the main force.
 From the outset, Pelagius considered himself the supreme commander of the Crusade, and, unable to mount a major offensive, sent specially equipped ships up the Nile to no avail.
 A follow-on attack on the Crusaders on 26 October also failed, as did a Crusader attempt to dredge an abandoned canal, the al-Azraq, to bypass al-Kamil's new defensive measures on the Nile.

-The Crusaders now built an enormous floating fortress on the river, but a storm the began on 9 November 1218 blew it near the Egyptian camp.
+The Crusaders now built an enormous floating fortress on the river, but a storm that began on 9 November 1218 blew it near the Egyptian camp.
 The Egyptians seized the fortress, killing nearly all of its defenders.
 Only two soldiers survived the attack.
 They were accused of cowardice, and John ordered their execution.
 The storm, lasting 3 days, flooded both camps and the Crusaders' supplies and transportation were devastated.
 In the ensuing months diseases killed many of the Crusaders, including Robert of Courçon.
 During the storm, Pelagius took control of the expedition.
 The Crusaders supported this, feeling the need for new, more aggressive leadership.
 By February 1219, they were able to mount new offensives, but were unsuccessful because of the weather and strength of the defenders.

 At this time, al-Kamil, in command of the defenders, when he was almost overthrown by a coup to replace him with his younger brother al-Faiz Ibrahim.
 Alerted to the conspiracy, al-Kamil had to flee the camp to safety and in the ensuing confusion the Crusaders were able to advance on Damietta.
 Al-Kamil considered fleeing to the Ayyubid emirate of Yemen, ruled by his son al-Mas'ud Yusuf, but the arrival of his brother al-Mu'azzam with reinforcements from Syria ended the conspiracy.
 The Crusader attack mounted against the Egyptians on 5 February 1219 was then different, the defenders having fled, abandoning the camp.